My.EOU Portal Current Students Faculty/Staff

 College of Science, Technology, Math and Health Science

-Use official building names in all titles, photo descriptions and upon first reference in stories, releases and letters: Ackerman Hall, Alikut Hall, Badgley Hall, Community Stadium, Daugherty Hall, Dorion Hall East/Dorion Hall West, Eocene Courts, Gilbert Events Center, Hoke Union Building, Inlow Hall, KEOL Radio Station, Loso Hall, McKenzie Theatre, North Hall, Pierce Library, Quinn Coliseum, Student Health/Counseling Center, Zabel Hall.
+Use official building names in all titles, photo descriptions and upon first reference in stories, releases and letters: Ackerman Hall, Alikut Hall, Badgley Hall, Community Stadium, Daugherty Hall, Eocene Courts, Gilbert Event Center, Hoke Union Building, Inlow Hall, KEOL Podcast Studio, The Fieldhouse, Loso Hall, McKenzie Theatre, North Hall, EOU Library, Quinn Coliseum, Student Health/Counseling Center, Zabel Hall.

 Name of an individual is followed with complete appropriate title upon first reference: Tom Insko, president of Eastern Oregon University.